- Asian Handicap markets level up the playing field by giving a virtual lead to the underdog.

 Which Handicap Market Should You Choose?

-Basically, it’s important to remember that there’s multiple Asian Handicap markets that exist for the same fixture.
-Your choice of bet ultimately depends on your analysis of the game.
+The important point is that multiple Asian Handicap markets exist for the same match.
+Your choice should be based on your analysis of the game, not just who you think will win.

 Types of Asian Handicap Markets

-Confused by all the different variations of Asian Handicap markets available?
-Here are the main types with examples.
+Confused by all the different Asian Handicap variations?
+Here are the main types, with simple examples to make them easier to understand.

 Round Number Asian Handicap Markets (e.g. -2.0/+2.0)